apache/apisix/docs/en/latest/architecture-design/plugin-config.md

 }'
 ```

-When we can't find the corresponding plugin config with the id, the requests hit the route will be terminated with HTTP status code 503.
+When APISIX can't find the Plugin Config with the `id`, the requests reaching this Route are terminated with a status code of 503.

-When a route already have `plugins` field configured, the `plugins` in the plugin config
-will be merged into it.
-The same plugin in the plugin config will override one in the `plugins`.
+If a Route already has the `plugins` field configured, the plugins in the Plugin Config will effectively be merged to it.
+The same plugin in the Plugin Config will override the ones configured directly in the Route.

-For example, when we configure a plugin config
+For example, if we configure a Plugin Config as shown below

 ```
 {